 40% of future employers look for provocative or inappropriate photographs or videos.
 Source: CareerBuilder

-Clearly tweet, post, and share your knowledge and point of view so others understand what you are saying in as little as 140 characters.
+1. As much as possible, be on good terms with those in your social network since they can make or break your career.
+Clearly post on LinkedIn and share your knowledge and point of view so others understand what you are saying in as little as 25 words.
 Don’t be arrogant.
 Listen and share others’ content to forge authentic relationships.
 You may need their assistance in the years to come.

 Related article: Social Media Homework for College Students

-Your social-media and personal-brand currency will increase in value as the years progress.
-Join forces with others and contribute to the social media community inside or outside of your organization.
+1. If you compare yourself with others’ social media followers or credentials, avoid becoming vain and bitter.
+Your social media and personal-brand currency will increase as time advances.
+Join others and contribute to the social media community inside or outside your organization.
 Don’t be a lone wolf.
 There will always be greater and lesser persons than yourself in your career.
 Figure out how to collaborate with them using social media by following, learning, and sharing their content.
 You will be amazed at the impact this engagement strategy will have.

 25% of companies won’t think twice about hiring you if you badmouthed a previous company or fellow employee on one of your social media accounts.
 Source: CareerBuilder